THE GERMAN FLAG

 Hoffmann von Fallersleben

-leagues across German-speaking countries promoted the idea of a democratic national state, many of them using the colors black, red, and gold.
-The colors became a symbol of unity, democracy, and
+German-speaking countries promoted the idea of a democratic national state, many of them using the colors black, red, and gold.
+The colors became a symbol of unity, democracy, and civil rights.

-civil rights.
 Flags that are composed of three stripes are called Tricolore.
 They have existed for many centuries but became popular during the French Revolution.
-Many liberation wars had been
+Many liberation wars had been fought under a

-fought under a Tricolore.
+Tricolore.
 For the first time, the German Tricolore held the status as official national flag due to the National Assembly's resolution (Frankfurt Parliament) on March 9, 1848.
 The arrangements

 the so-called Reichsbanner association (Black-Red-Gold Banner of the Weimar Republic),